mrbid/porydrive/README.md

 To train the network in Keras first you need to split the `dataset.dat` file into x targets (input data) and y targets (input labels for training).
 This is done by compiling and running the [splitter.c](splitter.c) program which will output `dataset_x.dat` and `dataset_y.dat`.
 Then you need to run [train.py](train.py) which will output `porygon_model/keras_model`.
 Then to boot the PoryDrive game you need to run [pred.py](pred.py) which will execute a daemon that will take data from the PoryDrive game using a RAM file in `/dev/shm/porydrive_input.dat`, run it through the Keras model, and then return the result back to a second RAM file `/dev/shm/porydrive_r.dat`.
 Once `pred.py` is running you can compile and execute the Keras version of PoryDrive by executing `compile_keras.sh`.

+The hyperparameters for the Keras network can be configured near the header of [train.py](train.py).

 ## Downloads

 ### Snapcraft